iam-shreyasthana/portfolio-web-application/README.md

 ## Developed With

-My personal portfolio <a href="https://iam-shreyasthana.github.io/portfolio-web-application/" target="_blank" rel='noopener'>Shrey Asthana</a> Its features some of my projects and my Resume.<br/>
+My personal portfolio <a href="https://iam-shreyasthana.github.io/portfolio-web-application/" target="_blank" rel='noopener' rel="noreferrer">Shrey Asthana</a> Its features some of my projects and my Resume.<br/>

 This project was built using these technologies.